Relationships and Tradition

 If we were to just stop having relationships to avoid the pain and suffering, we'd miss out on the benefits of the cooperation they enable.
 Some of these things are available in other ways, but generally in smaller doses, and some aren't.

 Relationships make people nervous and sometimes break their hearts.
-Relationships can lead to vicious fighting.
+Relationships can lead to vicious fighting, even war.
 Relationships can cause people to neglect their friends or family.
 Relationships usually require some unpleasant parts such as in-laws.
 Relationships can be expensive if you buy jewelry or have a normal wedding.
-People in relationships are often under additional pressure to have a sexually attractive appearance.
+People in relationships (or hoping to be in one) are under additional pressure to have a sexually attractive appearance.
 If one partner is eccentric or unconventional, the more conventional partner often pressures him or her to conform more.

 Exclusive relationships exclude possibilities.
 It's well known that they frequently exclude possibilities that people consider desirable.
 Sometimes people desire the excluded options so much that they pursue them, causing problems.
 But not pursuing them, while wanting to, is also a problem.

 What Can Be Changed?

 What can be changed depends on the individual people: what they want, what they understand, and how much progress they've already made.
 If you change one thing, and understand how to make things continue to work, this opens up new possibilities for what you can change next that wouldn't have worked in the past.